Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Related Work

 \name was initially formulated based on Bayesian analysis to infer likely fault locations given test information.
 In the context of fault localisation, Abreau et al.~\cite{Abreu:2009qy} have introduced \textsc{Barinel}, an SBFL technique that adopts Bayesian reasoning to generate candidate sets of multiple fault locations.
 To the best of our knowledge, \name is the first MBFL technique that uses Bayesian inference as well as other statistical inference techniques.
-Bayesian inference has been used in other forms of defect modelling.
-Fenton et al.~\cite{fenton2007predicting} proposed and later summarized~\cite{fenton2018improving} work on using Bayesian Belief Networks for software defect prediction.
-Similarly, Okutan and Yildiz~\cite{okutan2014software} used Bayesian modelling to predict defect proneness based on software metrics.
-However, like the other work on software defect prediction, the focus is on software quality, reliability, and the number of remaining defects, not, as for \name, on helping to locate specific faults based on test information.

-Mutation analysis has been used to improve statistical software fault prediction models, by Bowes et al.~\cite{Bowes2016qv}.
-By adding 40 mutation-based metrics calculated based on information collected by running the publicly available PITest mutation testing tool to 39 traditional, static source code metrics the study showed improvements in predictive performance.
-The models predicted which classes where faulty rather than helping rank and locate specific faults at the method level as we do here.

-Like other fault localisation (FL) techniques, \name tries to locate faults in a SUT based on dynamic information~\cite{Wong:2016aa}.
-The most widely studied FL approach is Spectrum-based Fault Localisation (SBFL)~\cite{Jones:2002kx,Jones:2005fk,Dallmeier:2005fr} which combines code coverage and test outcomes to rank code locations by their \textit{suspiciousness score}.
-FLUCCS~\cite{Sohn:2017xq} is a state-of-the-art FL technique which aggregates multiple SBFL techniques and improves predictions with software defect prediction metrics, both static code as well as change metrics.
-Like other SBFL techniques, FLUCCS is more costly than \name since it requires code coverage information for the SUT version on which the tests failed.
-While \name also depends on dynamic information, it not only eliminates the need for code instrumentations, but can perform the dynamic (i.e., mutation) analysis ahead-of-time.
-This allows the cost to be amortized over multiple development iterations and allows faster feedback when a failure is observed.

-Xuan and Monperrus~\cite{xuan2014test} improve SBFL by creating more fine-grained test cases based on individual assertions in the existing test suite.
-As discussed above \name performs better when test cases are of higher granularity and can better point to a specific or small set of source code locations.
-Future work should investigate if we could thus combine \name with the fine-graining techniques of Xuan and Monperrus.

-Overall, \name differs from software defect prediction methods since it has different goals, modeling inputs, and prediction targets.
-It is less costly than SBFL techniques in that it requires neither code coverage nor static code metric information.
-Also, in comparison to other mutation-based FL techniques, it can amortize the cost of mutation analysis over multiple development iterations.
+While \name also uses dynamic information from mutation, the mutation analysis can be performed ahead-of-time, which allows the cost to be amortised over multiple development iterations, and provides faster feedback.